Changing the Score

 Historically, this level of interaction with end-users was not always the case.
 The focus for music services particularly in the early stages had been centred on the administrative relationship with schools and performing arts centres.
 Music services, similarly to many other businesses, did not consider the wider customer experience.
 They did not need to address parent expectations or teacher requirements.

-Music services are now tasked with evolving to meet the customer experience demand and providing a better service for end-users.
+Music services are now tasked with evolving to meet the better customer experience demand and providing a better service for end-users.
 With music education under increasing strain and changes coming in the new National Plan for Music Education, it is more important than ever for music services to deliver a customer experience that strengthens the relationship with customers and teachers and improves their trust in the industry.

 A New Parent Perspective